 In the Air

-People with cancer may be susceptible to blood clots, so walking around once every hour to increase circulation is encouraged.
-Your doctor may also recommend taking a blood thinner before the flight and wearing compression stockings.
-Discuss this with your doctor especially if you will be on a flight for longer than eight hours.
+People with cancer may be more susceptible to blood clots, so walking around once every hour to increase circulation is encouraged.
+Your doctor may also advise taking a blood thinner before the flight and wearing compression stockings.
+Discuss this with your doctor especially if you will be on a flight for longer than 8 hours.

 Remember, too, that if you do not feel well on the plane, alert the crew right away.
 They are trained to assist in medical emergencies.